ismaifarhang/Cars-data-analysis/README.md

-# Cars Data Analysis in Excel
+# Cars Data Processing in Excel
 The document has been updated to include the exploratory analysis on car manufacturers and the process for creating unique IDs for all cars.
 Let me know if there are further refinements or additions you'd like to make!

 ## Content of Table